• AFFORDABLE TRUST AND

 Single Person With Children

-This Questionnaire is for a Single Person With Children who wishes to leave his or her assets equally to the children at an age which you can decide.
+This Questionnaire is for a Single Person with Children who wishes to leave their assets equally to their children, at an age you can choose.

 Let's get started now